 The Company will be required to prepay all or a portion of the BSC Notes upon the consummation of any future "qualified financing," which is defined as any equity financing in which shares of the Company's preferred stock are issued in exchange for cash proceeds.
 Upon consummation of a qualified financing from Medtronic, Inc., St. Jude Medical, Inc., or Johnson & Johnson, or any of their respective subsidiaries or affiliates, up to 100% of the cash proceeds from such qualified financing must be used to prepay the outstanding balance of the BSC Notes.
-Upon consummation of a qualified financing from any other investor, up to 25% of the cash proceeds from such qualified financing must be applied by the Company to prepay the outstanding balance of the BSC Notes.
-The Company has not conducted a qualified financing since entering into the loan arrangement with BSC under which the Company issued the BSC Notes.
+Upon consummation of a qualified financing from any other investor, up to 25% of the cash proceeds from such qualified financing since entering into the loan arrangement with BSC under which the Company issued the BSC Notes.
 The Company can prepay the BSC Notes at any time.
 Each of the BSC Notes is convertible, at the option of the holder, at any time prior to the earlier of the maturity date or the consummation of a qualified initial public offering (which is defined as a bona fide first underwritten public offering of the Company's common stock on a firm commitment basis in which the aggregate gross proceeds received by the Company at the public offering price equals or exceeds \$20,000,000), into one share of the Company's preferred stock at a conversion price equal to the lower of \$8.00 per share or the price per share paid by investors in a future qualified financing conducted by the Company.
-In the event BSC elects to convert the BSC Notes into shares of preferred stock other than in the context of a qualified financing, each such share of preferred stock would initially be convertible into one share of the Company's common stock.
-The BSC Notes are secured by a first priority security interest in all of the Company's assets.
+In the event BSC elects to convert the BSC Notes into shares of preferred stock other than in the context of a qualified financing, each such share of preferred stock would initially be company's assets.